peterjc/zmk-config/README.md

 This uses my [ZMK firmware for the TC36K](https://github.com/peterjc/zmk-keyboard-graph-theory/tree/main/boards/shields/tc36k)
 (I also wrote [QMK firmware for the TC36K](https://github.com/peterjc/qmk_userspace/tree/main/keyboards/tutte_coxeter_36k)).

-This keyboard has 6-key roll-over. which is not an issue with this or most keymaps.
+This keyboard has 6-key roll-over, which is not a limitation with this or most keymaps.

 ### Gamma Omega Hesse